 As for the experimental evidence for creation, "You can't put God in a test tube."
 No creator has ever created new life at the whim of an experimenter.

 On the other hand, you can't put the solar system in a test tube, either.
-You can't change the speed of Mars to see how it would affect its orbit.
+You can't change the speed of Mars to see how that would affect its orbit.
 Yet, no one is claiming that astronomy is not a science just because there are no controlled experiments.
-Yet, Mars speeds up and slows down again as it passes Jupiter.
+However, Mars speeds up and slows down again naturally as it passes Jupiter.
 Astronomers have to carefully observe what happens naturally, which can take a long time.
-Johannes Keppler needed the observations of Tycho Brahe along with his own observations to formulate the Laws of Planetary Motion.
+Johannes Keppler needed the lifetime observations of Tycho Brahe along with his own observations to formulate the Laws of Planetary Motion.
 When Kepler observed the orderliness and the mathematical relationships between the sun and planets, he declared, "I was merely thinking God's thoughts after him."

 There have been observable events recorded over the centuries which indicate that occasionally events happen which contradict scientific laws of nature.
 The reasonable explanation for these observations is that the one who created these laws of nature can intervene to temporarily overrule these natural laws.
 A good example is during the reign of Hezekiah, King of Judah.
 It is recorded in the Book of Second Kings, Chapter 20, that the Creator promised to give King Hezekiah a sign that the Creator had heard the king's prayer and he would recover from his illness and live another fifteen years.
 The sign was that the shadow would go back ten steps after it had gone down on the stairway of Ahaz.
 The sign was observed and King Hezekiah did recover from his illness.